Introducing the Clergy at St John’s

-The Reverend John Baldock has accepted appointment as the next Incumbent of St John's Camberwell.
-He will be inducted as the next Vicar of St John's Camberwell by Bishop Genieve Blackwell on Tuesday 21st August 7.00pm.
+The Reverend John Baldock was inducted Incumbent of St John's Camberwell by Bishop Genieve Blackwell on Tuesday 21st August 2018.

-Father Baldock is currently the Vicar of St John's and St Agnes' Anglican Parish East Malvern, where he has been for the last 12 years.
+Father Baldock comes to St John's Camberwell after 12 years as vicar of St John's and St Agnes' Anglican Parish East Malvern.
 He is an active member of General Synod, The Diocesan Synod, the Diocesan Council and the Diocese's Finance Committee.

-He has also spent 20 years in senior management positions within national and international non-government organisations, both religious and secular.
-For instance in 1996-1999 he was the Associate Secretary-General, Religions for Peace (WCRP) in New York, having established a similar organisation in Australia, between 1989-1996.
+John has also spent 20 years in senior management positions within national and international non-government organisations, both religious and secular.
+He has a long involvement in interreligious relations, conflict resolution, and development in many parts of the world.
+He is a former Associate Secretary-General, of the World Conference on Religion and Peace (WCRP) in New York, having established a similar organisation in Australia, between 1989-1996.

-Some of the highlights of his time in his current parish have included-
+Some of the highlights of his time in his previous parish have included-

 The initiation of the 'Faith in our Future' appeal for Trinity College Theological School, Melbourne University, raising more than $500, 000 for theological education in the past two years

 The 'Globe Cafe' - a weekly outreach program to international students now in its eleventh year